SadiyaSamreen117/awscloud/terraform/variables-terraform.md

 In the above example

-- output is used to declare an output variable named 'example_output'.
+- output is used to declare an output variable named `example_output`.
-- 'description' provides a description of the output variable.
+- `description` provides a description of the output variable.
-- 'value' specifies the value that you want to expose as an output variable.
+- `value` specifies the value that you want to expose as an output variable.
 This value can be a         resource attribute, a computed value, or any other expression.

 For example, if you have an output variable named example_output in a module called example_module, you can access it in the root module like this: